Section Two: Student Rights and Responsibilities

 - Right to a Prompt Process and Hearing.
 Sexual misconduct complaints may be fast-tracked to ensure that Ashford University provides a prompt response.

-- Advisor/Advocate.
+- Advisor/Advocate/Presence of Others.
 All parties to sexual misconduct complaints have the right to an advisor/advocate from the community.
 Any advisors from outside the community must be pre-approved by the Conduct Administrator or designee.
-The accuser and the accused are entitled to the same opportunity to have other persons present during a disciplinary hearing.
+The accuser and the accused are entitled to the same opportunity to have other persons present during a disciplinary hearing, who may not be advisors or advocates.

 - List of Witnesses and Copies of Documentary Evidence.
 University procedures may call for an exchange of information between the parties in advance of the hearing, including an exchange of the complaint and answer, witness lists, and other written statements that may be available.